 If you enjoy maths problem solving and are keen to develop this in others, this could be the perfect opportunity for you.
 You will be supported by a team of EMS teachers who will provide training, resources, feedback and encouragement whilst you develop your mentoring skills.

 Each week, mentors will work with their Maths Circle for one hour online.
 The mentor’s role is to encourage participants to think and express themselves mathematically – not giving solutions to problems but gentle probing to elicit ideas from the students.

-Mentors will need to commit to weekly sessions for either 20 weeks (from January) or 30 weeks (from September).
-Each week you will attend a one-hour mentoring session followed by one hour of reflection and training.
+Mentors will need to commit to weekly sessions for 20 weeks from January.
+Each week you will attend a one-hour mentoring session followed by one hour of reflection and training – these will take place on Thursday evenings between 5pm and 7pm .
 They will be expected to spend an additional 30 minutes each week preparing for the following Maths Circle.
 In addition, mentors will take part in one day of training prior to starting and will attend a further day of activities with students.

 This is an opportunity to make a positive difference to students in the South West: at least 30% of participants will be from disadvantaged backgrounds and we’ve had encouraging feedback from our pilot programme this year:

 I think they are very good and help us to think in a different way to which I would usually approach certain questions.